sarah-antillia/ImageMask-Dataset-Bladder-Cancer/README.md

 <br>

 You can download the latest normalized dataset from the google drive
-<a href="You can download the dataset from the google drive

 <a href="https://drive.google.com/file/d/176ewCOeQA1_lhqjGpykJFhaLdvTRYCn5/view?usp=sharing">
 Bladder-Cancer-ImageMask-Dataset_V2.zip</a> (2024/03/15)
-">
 <br>

 You can also download the old_dataset from the google drive